dsmsuite/dsmsuite.github.io/dsm_overview.md

 ![dsm encapsulation pattern](https://dsmsuite.github.io/assets/img/dsm_overview/dsm_5a_encapsulation_pattern.png "dsm encapsulation pattern")

 The DSM above shows that:
-* Classes A1 and A2 are the public interfaces towards the presentation layer.
+* elements A1 and A2 are the public interfaces towards the presentation layer.
-* Classes A3, A4 and A5 are internal elements of the application layer, because they are used inside the application layer.
+* elements A3, A4 and A5 are internal elements of the application layer, because they are used inside the application layer.
-* Class A6 is likely an unused element.
+* element A6 is likely an unused element.

 ![dsm bus pattern](https://dsmsuite.github.io/assets/img/dsm_overview/dsm_5b_bus_pattern.png "dsm bus pattern")

-The DSM above shows that classes U1, U2 and U3 are used throughout the software.
-This means they are a kind of utility classes.
+The DSM above shows that elements U1, U2 and U3 are used throughout the software.
+This means they are a kind of utility elements.

 ![dsm change propagator pattern](https://dsmsuite.github.io/assets/img/dsm_overview/dsm_5c_change_propagator_pattern.png "dsm change propagator pattern")

-The DSM above shows that class U2 is problematic, because in addition to incoming relationships it also has outgoing relationships.
+The DSM above shows that element U2 is problematic, because in addition to incoming relationships it also has outgoing relationships.
 It is called a change propagator.
-Changing this classes has impact on many pieces of the software.
+Changing this elements has impact on many pieces of the software.

 ### Key strength 4 - Assist in refactoring

 A DSM can be used to improve the dependency structure.
 One can think of:
 * Removing cyclic dependencies.
-* Improving the cohesiveness of a component by move classes to other component were the have stronger relations.
+* Improving the cohesiveness of a component by move elements to other component were the have stronger relations.

 In the matrix we can move an element to another component or layer, combine it with other elements or split and then recalculate all dependencies to see if this yields a better dependency structure.